adelmonte/Simple_Package_Manager/README.md

 ## CAUTION!
 - (Optional) shell sources will hijack `install` command
-- Updates are auto-yes, no-confirm and include flatpak updates
+- Updates are auto-yes, no-confirm and include flatpak updates (user can edit script if they wish)
 - Clean Package Cache will also auto select `y` for all options after starting
 - Removal is -Rnsc